-There are close to 200 museums within the Paris city limits, illustrating every imaginable topic.
+There are well over one hundred museums within the Paris city limits, illustrating every imaginable topic.
 Yet, ask any visitor to the City of Lights and the first, often the only one, they will name is the Louvre.

 The Louvre Always Comes First